-Laboratory Work (25%): You will be expected to participate in lab, complete lab reports, and pass lab quizzes.
+Laboratory Work (30%): You will be expected to be prepare for Lab, participate in lab, complete lab reports, and pass lab activities/quizzes.
 More details on these items can be found on the laboratory section.

-Chapter Exams (30%): There will be 23 chapter exams worth 15% of your grade each.
+Midterm Exams (20%): There will be 2 chapter exams worth 10% of your grade each.
 Exams will be a combination of any of the following: multiple choice, short synthesis or mechanisms, and vocabulary questions.
+Show your work will be required for any math question.
 Early and late exams are not administered.
 Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...)

-Final Exam (25%): The Final Exam is cumulative and will have the same format as the chapter exams.
-The exam will be given Thursday, December 12th from 7:00 AM - 9:00 AM.
+Final Exam (10%): The Final Exam is cumulative and may have the same format as the chapter exams or be an oral exam.
+The exam will be given Wednesday, March 24^{th} from 11:30 PM - 1:30 PM.
 If you cannot make this time, you should not enroll in this class.